WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

 The following example, demonstrates how to set up and run analysis or optimization for a land-based tower.
 Some of the geometric parameters are seen in :numref:`Figure %s <tower-fig>`.
 The tower is not restricted to 3 sections, any number of sections can be defined.
-The array `z` is given in coordinates nondimensionalized by the tower height.
-The array `n`, should of length len(tower.z)-1 and represents the number of finite elements to be used in each tower can.
-Yaw and tilt are needed to handle to mass/load transfer.

 .. _tower-fig: